ncasuk/decades-rt/doc/aircraft-tanks.rst

 particularly special; an out-of-warranty one that’s a few years old would be fine.

+In the lab, there is also a tank for testing.
+It also is called Fish and has the same IP address as the aircraft one.
+It should be referred to as "Blenny" [2]_ to reduce ambiguity.

 Users could use Header and Drunk to see live data if they wished, with the proviso that they aren’t to rely on it.

 ..
 [1] Septic & Fish are currently running Ubuntu 12.04LTS, which has end-of-lifed now unless we want to pay for Extended Security Support, so that’s something else that needs dealing with.

+..
+[2] https://en.wikipedia.org/wiki/Pacific_leaping_blenny "They are able to dwell on land for several hours at a time" :)